 The U.S. Army Corps of Engineers (USACE) Collier County Coastal Storm Risk Management Feasibility Study (USACE 2020), which began in October 2018 and is expected to be complete by September 2021, is developing, analyzing, and evaluating coastal storm risk management alternatives for the North Collier County (including Naples) and Marco Island study areas (covering both Gulf-facing shorelines and inland bay areas).
 The study divided the County into 6 primary planning reaches based on hydrologic boundaries and existing County project limits (reference Figure 4-9).
-The study references NOAA's prediction that SLR in the study area averages approximately 2.8 millimeters each year, and further estimates that SLR could be 0.14 feet to 0.78 feet (or 9.4 inches) between 2028 and 2077.
+The USACE study estimates that relative SLR in the study area will be between approximately 0.45 feet and 1.54 feet by 2045.
 The draft report was released on July 31, 2020, and presented a tentative resilience plan called a Tentatively Selected Plan that includes structural and nonstructural measures to reduce coastal storm risk and damage to the coastal areas of the County.
 Structural measures include six surge-barrier systems (miter and/or sluice gates), three tide gates (sluice gates), and three floodwalls, as well as approximately 9.5 miles of beach and dune fill.
 Nonstructural measures include acquisition and elevation of residential structures and floodproofing of commercial structures and critical infrastructure.
 The total project cost is estimated at \$4.8 billion and would take 50 years to complete.